Find information per region

 It’s an alternative to existing legal procedures in each EU country.

 The procedure is quick and happens without informing the debtor (ex parte).

 This ‘surprise effect’ stops debtors moving, hiding or spending the money.

-No. The Regulation does not apply in Denmark and the UK.
+No. The Regulation does not apply in Denmark.
+This means that:

 You’ll find all the application forms and more information here.

 You can fill in all the forms online.